PaulPopat/unbound/docs/external.md

 # External

-Unbound may expose functions to external code when writing a library and may also call external code for when linking external libraries.
+Cinderblock may expose functions to external code when writing a library and may also call external code for when linking external libraries.
 Note that all external dependencies and exports must operate on C compatible types.

 ```
 namespace Test {